nasimsoltani/DataFactory/DLFramework/README.md

 - **patience**: If early stopping is set to true, the training stops after the validation accuracy does not improve for this many consecutive epochs.
 - The last two lines specify where you want to write the output log and error log in the result folder.

-The `ML_code` saves the trained model structure and weight, saves logs and a `preds.pkl` file in the experiment folder.
+The `DLFramework` saves the trained model structure and weight, saves logs and a `preds.pkl` file in the experiment folder.
 The slice and accuracy results are reported at the end of `log.out` file.